pachterlab/LSCHWCP_2023/README.md

 When interpreting the presence of RdRP-like sequences / virus IDs, keep in mind that:
 (1) there will likely be many RdRP-like sequences introduced by contamination of laboratory reagents.
 A (non-comprehensive) list of **virus IDs observed in blank sequencing data** is available [here](https://github.com/pachterlab/LSCHWCP_2023/blob/main/viruses_in_blank_reagents/total_raw_count_per_virus_id_in_laboratory_reagents.csv).
 (2) PalmDB is an uncurated database of viral RNA-dependent RNA polymerase (RdRP) sequences, primarily derived from metagenomic sources.
 Consequently, some entries may originate from non-viral sources or represent host-derived sequences.
-We provide example code demonstrating methods for the masking of host sequences and the subsequent extraction and BLAST analysis of the identified reads.
+We provide example code demonstrating methods for the masking of host sequences and the subsequent extraction and **BLAST analysis of the identified raw reads**.

 The [Notebooks](https://github.com/pachterlab/LSCHWCP_2023/tree/main/Notebooks) folder contains notebooks to reproduce all of our analyses, starting with pre-processing of the raw data all the way to final figure generation.
 The notebooks are organized by figure (based on the bioRxiv preprint) and immediately executable via Google Colab.